How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 Look for:

-Older cats still enjoy height, but accessibility becomes more important than size.
+Older cats still enjoy height — but accessibility matters more than size.

 Choose trees with: